idrinth-thalui/core/dialogue/places/IdrinthFollowerDialogueCityRetchingNetchIdle.md

 - What this Cornerclub needs is a good bard.
 One who is well versed in Dunmeri songs, of course.
 - Ten septims that the roasted horse steak here tastes way better than in Skyrim... why are you looking at me like that?
 Dunmer think that guars are for riding.
 - We should take some ingredients back to Windhelm.
 The Gray Quarter badly misses a lot of these delicacies.
-- *sigh* This Sujamma would pair greatly with my wife's radish tartelets.
+- *sigh* This Sujamma would pair greatly with my wife's radish tartelettes.
 - I'll have a Trama root tea.
 Calming and refreshing.
 - If you don't buy these miners a round of Sujamma, I will.
 Their work is hard enough.
 - I know many Chimer songs, but...
 I never was a good singer.
 And my favourite instrument is my greatsword.